-West Corridor LIBRARY The Library, as might be inferred, is devoted to works on natural history, anthropology and travel.
-It contains some 117,000 volumes which comprise not only the important periodicals of our own and foreign countries but also all representative and standard works on zoology, physical anthropology, ethnology, prehistory, archæology, geology and palæontology.
+The Library, as might be inferred, is devoted to works on natural history, anthropology and travel.
+It contains some 110,000 volumes which comprise not only the important periodicals of our own and foreign countries but also all representative and standard works on zoology, physical anthropology, ethnology, prehistory, archæology, geology and palæontology.
 The collection on vertebrate palæontology forms the Osborn Library of Vertebrate Palæontology, founded by President Henry Fairfield Osborn.
 It is located in the southeast wing.

 The Reading Room of the Library is located in the west corridor and is open to the public from 9 A.M. until 5 P.M. except on Sundays and holidays; the Library is also closed on Saturdays from June to September.
 Those interested in consulting the books and periodicals are welcome to do so during these hours.

 Twelve reading tables have been placed in various halls of the Museum, whose specially designed cases contain books pertinent to the exhibits.
 These may be consulted by applying to the guard.
-PUBLICATIONS PUBLICATIONS The publications of the Museum fall naturally into two groups: technical and popular.